Stonewall Jackson: Valley Campaign

 In the spring of 1862, Union Maj.
 Gen. George B. McClellan's Army of the Potomac approached Richmond from the southeast in the Peninsula Campaign.
 Maj.
 Gen. Irvin McDowell's large corps was poised to hit Richmond from the north, and Maj.
 Gen. Nathaniel P. Banks's army threatened the Shenandoah Valley.
 Jackson was ordered by Richmond to operate in the Valley to defeat Banks's threat and prevent McDowell's troops from reinforcing McClellan.

 Jackson possessed the attributes to succeed against his poorly coordinated and sometimes timid opponents: a combination of great audacity, excellent knowledge and shrewd use of the terrain, and an uncommon ability to inspire his troops to great feats of marching and fighting.

 The campaign started with a tactical defeat at Kernstown on March 23, 1862, when faulty intelligence led him to believe he was attacking a small detachment.
 But it became a strategic victory for the Confederacy, because his aggressiveness suggested that he possessed a much larger force, convincing President Abraham Lincoln to keep Banks' troops in the Valley and McDowell's 30,000-man corps near Fredericksburg, subtracting about 50,000 soldiers from McClellan's invasion force.
 As it transpired, it was Jackson's only defeat in the Valley.

 By adding Maj.
 Gen. Richard S. Ewell's large division and Maj.
 Gen. Edward "Allegheny" Johnson's small division, Jackson increased his army to 17,000 men.
 He was still significantly outnumbered, but attacked portions of his divided enemy individually at McDowell, defeating both Brig.
 Gens.
 Robert H. Milroy and Robert C. Schenck.
 He defeated Banks at Front Royal and Winchester, ejecting him from the Valley.
-Lincoln decided that the defeat of Jackson was an immediate priority (though Jackson's orders were solely to keep Union forces occupied away from Richmond).
+Lincoln decided that the defeat of Jackson was an immediate priority (though Jackson's orders were solely to keep Union forces occupied and away from Richmond).
 He ordered Irvin McDowell to send 20,000 men to Front Royal and Maj.
 Gen. John C. Frémont to move to Harrisonburg.
 If both forces could converge at Strasburg, Jackson's only escape route up the Valley would be cut.

 After a series of maneuvers, Jackson defeated Frémont's command at Cross Keys and Brig.
 Gen. James Shields at Port Republic on June 8–9.
 Union forces were withdrawn from the Valley.

 It was a classic military campaign of surprise and maneuver.
 Jackson pressed his army to travel 646 mi in 48 days of marching and won five significant victories with a force of about 17,000 against a combined force of 60,000.
 Stonewall Jackson's reputation for moving his troops so rapidly earned them the oxymoronic nickname "foot cavalry".
 He became the most celebrated soldier in the Confederacy (until he was eventually eclipsed by Lee) and lifted the morale of the Southern public.